 Signs You Need Reassurance In A Relationship

-From feeling insecure to anxious, or depressed about your attachment with your partner, multiple signs indicate that you need reassurance in your relationship.
+From feeling insecure to anxious or depressed about your attachment to your partner, multiple signs indicate that you need reassurance and sympathy in your relationship.

 1. An increasing number of ‘why’ questions

 Anxious partners may wonder why they matter to you and raise questions that indicate confusion on whether they are good enough for you.
 The questions may be suggestive of a need for compliments or show an edgy attachment style.

 2. Fear about future conflicts

 An insecure partner may constantly fear that things will go wrong in the relationship.
 For instance, they may have apprehensions over having disagreements about finances, values, and personal goals, leading to feelings of uncertainty.

 A partner needing clarification on their relationship and loyalty tends to question their competency in achieving personal goals or making progress in the relationship stages.
 They tend to be hyper-aware of the changes within the relationship and may show signs of nervousness and suspicion.

 Avoidant partners may begin to look for ways to walk away from the relationship before it is “jeopardized.”
 Such partners may have judgmental expressions, argumentative quips, or cold body language during conversations about the future.